Investigating Black-Box Function Recognition Using Hardware Performance Counters: Identifying Known Security Vulnerabilities in OpenSSL

-It is noteworthy that some differences exist between each identified CVE, particularly \texttt{CVE-2018-0737}, which has significantly lower accuracy (4--5\%) than the next worst performing element.
-On closer inspection, we noticed evidence of a broad correlation between classification performance and differences in relative program complexity between patches.
-This is not surprising: security-related patches with significant code additions/deletions will cause deterministic effects in collected HPC measurements.
-As an elementary example, introducing extra conditional statements will correlate with branch-related HPC values and more general HPCs (e.g.\ total instructions and CPU cycles).
-Fig.~\ref{lst:openssl-patch-diff} shows the \texttt{CVE-2018-0737} patch---the worst performing vulnerability---which changed only two lines of code (LOC) between lettered OpenSSL versions, for setting constant-time operation flags for RSA primes.\footnote{Lines of code (LOC) is used only as an illustrative proxy for program complexity; a single line may well trigger complex instruction flows, yielding significant side-effects on HPC values.} Compare this to \texttt{CVE-2018-0734}---the vulnerability exhibiting the greatest detection performance---which made 19 LOC changes, including the declaration of new variables, conditional statements, internal function calls, and more (commit \href{https://github.com/openssl/openssl/commit/8abfe72e8c1de1b95f50aa0d9134803b4d00070f}{8abfe72e8c1de1b95f50aa0d9134803b4d00070f}).
+It is noteworthy that some differences exist between each identified CVE, particularly \texttt{CVE-2018-0737}, which has significantly lower accuracy (4--5\%) than the next worst performing CVE.
+On closer inspection, we noticed a broad correlation between classification performance and relative patch complexity.
+This is not surprising: security-related patches with significant code additions and/or deletions will cause deterministic effects in HPC measurements.
+As an elementary example, additional conditional statements will correlate with increased values of branch-related, cycle, and instruction counters.
+The \texttt{CVE-2018-0737} patch---the worst performing vulnerability---changed only two lines of code (LOC) between lettered OpenSSL versions for setting constant-time operation flags for RSA primes (commit 6939eab03a6e23d2bd2c3f5e34fe1d48e542e787\footnote{\url{https://github.com/openssl/openssl/commit/6939eab03a6e23d2bd2c3f5e34fe1d48e542e787}}).\footnote{LOC is an illustrative proxy of program complexity; a single line may induce complex control flows, with significant effects on HPCs.} Compare this to \texttt{CVE-2018-0734}---detected with the highest accuracy---which made 19 LOC changes, including the declaration of new variables, conditional statements, internal function calls, and more (commit 8abfe72e8c1de1b95f50aa0d9134803b4d00070f\footnote{\url{https://github.com/openssl/openssl/commit/8abfe72e8c1de1b95f50aa0d9134803b4d00070f}}).

-This raises a research question about the \emph{granularity} with which counters can reliably detect practically arbitrary code changes.
+This raises a research question about the \emph{granularity} with which counters can reliably detect arbitrary code changes.
 The known effects of non-determinism---see \S\ref{sec:hpc_implementation_challenges} and Das et al.~\cite{das2019sok}---and pipeline execution on measurement noise~\cite{arm:cortexa53_manual} provide an undetermined lower bound.
 Yet, this has not been answered in related literature, which we pose as an obvious gap for future research.
-Notwithstanding, our approach shows that HPC-based analysis of function calls may be used for detecting known vulnerabilities in a security-critical cryptographic library.
+Notwithstanding, our approach shows that HPC measurements of function calls can detect known vulnerabilities using off-line analysis.